Sunglasses to Wear on Warm & Sunny Days

 Pilar Sunglasses, Elie Tahari ($175).
 Fashion Island, 401 Newport Center Dr., Ste.
 575, Newport Beach, 949-258-7933

-Add voltage to your day with these Elie Tahari sunnies chosen by Sara Aplanalp, Lead Personal Shopping Stylist for Irvine Company.
+Add voltage to your day with these Elie Tahari sunnies chosen by Aplanalp.

 Eye Candy Cat Eye Sunglasses, Guess ($78).
 Beverly Center, 8500 Beverly Blvd., Los Angeles, 310-659-5356